Nozbe/WatermelonDB/docs-master/Advanced/SharingDatabaseAcrossTargets.md

 **Option A**: Via JS

-> Note: althought this method is simpler, it has the disadvantage of breaking Chrome remote debugging
+> Note: although this method is simpler, it has the disadvantage of breaking Chrome remote debugging

 1. Install [rn-fetch-blob](https://github.com/joltup/rn-fetch-blob#installation)